Reckitt: Deaths caused by humidifier disinfectant

 In 2001, Reckitt Benckiser acquired the South Korean Oxy brand from Oriental Chemical Industries.
 Since 1996, Oxy had been using polyhexamethylene guanidine (PHMG) in a humidifier steriliser product called Oxy Ssak Ssak (옥시싹싹).
 In 2011, the use of PHMG was dropped when the Korea Centers for Disease Control and Prevention (KCDC) published a report showing a link between the compound and lung damage and deaths.
 Several other companies in South Korea made humidifier sterilisers with PHMG between 2001 and 2011.

 According to a BBC report in May 2016, about 500 people, many of them women and children, are reported to have died or been injured after inhaling PHMG.
-According to a The Korea Herald report in April 2016, in 2015, 750 disinfectant users had requested a test to determine if they had been harmed by the disinfectant and as of the date of that report, 221 had been confirmed and full results were expected to be released late in 2017.
-A report on Sina.com in May 2016 said that PHMG was known to have caused 70 deaths and to harmed the lungs of 177 people, with the actual total of deaths and people injured unknown.
+According to an April 2016 report by The Korea Herald, in 2015, 750 disinfectant users had requested a test to determine if they had been harmed by the disinfectant and as of the date of that report, 221 users had officially been confirmed to have been affected and full results were expected to be released late in 2017.
+A report on Sina.com in May 2016 said that PHMG was known to have caused 70 deaths and to have harmed the lungs of 177 people, with the actual total of deaths and injuries unknown.

 Reckitt Benckiser Korea has been blamed for 103 deaths by a coalition of consumer groups in South Korea; a report from The Korea Herald in April 2016 said that the firm had been blamed for 221 deaths.

 Sometime after the release of the KCDC report, prosecutors in South Korea opened an investigation into the companies selling the disinfectants, which increased its pace in January 2016.
 Reckitt Benckiser Korea submitted a toxicity report on PHMG to prosecutors in January 2016; prosecutors were also investigating allegations that the company suppressed data showing PHMG to be toxic in the report it had submitted.
 In April 2016, a coalition of consumer groups called for a boycott of the company.

-In May 2016, Korean division chief Ataur "Ata" Safdar apologised to victims and families in a press conference and offered compensation to the families of those who died and to those who were injured; it was the first time the company had acknowledged that its products containing PHMG were harmful.
+In May 2016, Korean division chief Ataur "Ata" Safdar apologised to victims and families in a press conference and offered financial compensation to the families of those who died and to those who were injured; it was the first time the company had admitted that its products containing PHMG were potentially harmful and caused fatalities.

+In the end, it resulted in the exposure of dozens of other humidifier disinfectant products by dozens of other companies with PHMG, chloromethylchloroisothiazolinone (CMIT), methylisothiazolinone (MIT) and oligo(2-(2-ethoxy)-ethoxyethyl)guanidinium-chloride (PGH), and the South Korean government officially recognized 1,814 dead and 7,837 injured victims, however, according to Korea national apparatus, Social Disasters Commission, including unreported cases, estimated 20,366 deaths, 950,000 health damages, and 8,940,000 exposures occurred between 1994 and 2011 due to PHMG only, with Reckitt Benckiser's humidifier disinfectant product, Oxy Ssak Ssak (옥시싹싹) being the humidifier disinfectant product with the largest amount of victims with 221 confirmed deaths and 300 confirmed health damages.